 The model proposed by Klein & Hoch (2015) was parameterized using a carbon balance approach and exhaustive eco-physiological measurements during more than 13 years at Yatir forest, Israel.
 P. halepensis occurs in humid mediterranean regions, but Yatir forest is a semi-arid forest with only 285 mm of annual precipitation and an extended drought period of several months, so trees there are at the limit of the species’ growth requirements (Klein & Hoch, 2015).
-Model parameters were estimated for a typical mature, healthy tree where the amount of carbon fixed was assumed to be very close to the amount of carbon released, i.e., trees were close to steady state condition with respect to carbon (Klein & Hoch, 2015).
+Model parameters were estimated for a typical mature and healthy tree where the amount of carbon fixed was assumed to be very close to the amount of carbon released, i.e., trees were close to a steady state condition with respect to carbon (Klein & Hoch, 2015).
 Three organ specific carbon pools were defined as: stem, foliage and belowground; each with three compound specific carbon pools: starch (stored NSC), soluble sugars (active NSC) and structural carbohydrates (i.e., biomass) (Fig. 1).
-The starch and soluble sugars were assumed to be the stored (slow cycling pool) and active (fast cycling pool) NSC respectively, during model parameterization.
+In the original model, the starch and soluble sugars were categorized into stored (slow cycling) and active (fast cycling) NSC pools, respectively..
 All fluxes of carbon were reported in the original publication in grams of carbon per tree per day (gC d-1) and converted to grams of carbon per tree per year (gC yr-1).
-Then, the fluxes were transformed to the annual fraction of carbon that leaves each pool (yr-1) by dividing them by the carbon stock of the donor pool.
+Then, we calculated the annual fraction of carbon that leaves each pool (yr-1). i.e. the ratio of flux divided by pool size of the donor pool.
 These fractions were used as the parameters for the model (Fig. 1, Table 2).

-Ogle and Pacala, (2009) proposed a mechanistic model named “Allometrically Constrained Growth and Carbon Allocation" (ACGCA).
-We used the ACGCA model to estimate the fluxes and pool sizes of the model in Figure 2 for a typical mature healthy tree of each species (A. rubrum and P. taeda) at steady state (Table 2).
+Ogle and Pacala (2009) proposed a mechanistic model named “Allometrically Constrained Growth and Carbon Allocation" (ACGCA).
+We used the ACGCA model to estimate the fluxes and pool sizes of the model in Figure 2 for a typical mature and healthy tree of both species A. rubrum and P. taeda at steady state (Table 2).
 The parameters for steady state were obtained after running the ACGCA model for 700 time steps, to the point where pool sizes and fluxes did not change with time.
 ACGCA estimates the pool stocks in grams of glucose per tree (gGluc) and the fluxes in grams of glucose per tree per year (gGluc yr-1).
 Here, we converted these parameter values to grams of carbon (gC) and grams of carbon per year (gC yr-1) respectively, based on the molar masses of carbon and glucose (12 and 180.15 g mol-1, respectively).
-Then, the model parameters were also calculated by dividing the flux value by the size of the compartment from which C was removed, obtaining annual fraction of carbon leaving each pool.
+Then, the model parameters were also calculated by dividing the flux value by the size of the compartment from which C was removed, obtaining the annual fraction of carbon leaving each pool.

 The ACGCA model was designed to estimate growth and reproduce a range of physiological states defined by tree’s allometries and labile carbon (NSC) status (Ogle & Pacala, 2009).
-The model we used for our estimations and simulations follows a linear compartmental interpretation of the ACGCA model, based on a carbon balance approach.
+The model we used for our estimations and simulations follows a linear compartmental interpretation of the ACGCA model.
 This model is structurally similar to the one used for P. halepensis: It considers organ specific carbon pools as foliage, branches and coarse roots, stem, and fine roots; and compound specific carbon pools as transient NSC, active NSC, stored NSC, and structural carbohydrates per tree organ (Fig. 2).
 Nevertheless, the chemical nature of the carbon in these pools is restricted to glucose; no differentiation between starch and sugar is made.

-These models are described with a system of ordinary differential equations expressed in the general linear non-autonomous form presented in Ceballos-Núñez et al.,(2018) (equation 1):
+These models were described with a system of ordinary differential equations expressed in the general linear non-autonomous form presented in Ceballos-Núñez et al.,(2018) :

 dx(t)dt=B⋅xt+b⋅ut, x(t=0)=x0, (1)